platelet-app/platelet-api/api_routes.md

 Content-Type: application/json (optional)

 ####  Payload:
-user (as integer id) (optional)
+{ user (optional), timestamp }

 ####  Returns:
 status code 200 on success

-id, user_id, message
+{ uuid, user_uuid, message }

 status code 403 on failure

-message
+{ message }

 ####  Description:

 Creates a new session for the currently logged in user.
-If the user is an admin, they can specify creating a session for another user with user: id in the json payload.
+If the user is an admin, they can specify creating a session for another user with user: uuid in the json payload.

 *GET*

+None

+*PUT*

 None